Easter in the Philippines: An Overview

 It was said that we celebrate Easter on the first Sunday after the first full moon or the first vernal equinox(day and night sharing equal length).
 This was agreed upon by the church leaders of Nicea(325 A.D.), thus, this day can be either from March 22nd till April25th.

 Behind that modernized way of celebrating Easter with the usual bunny and the famous egg hunting, Filipinos rejoice in this glorious day to commemmorate the Ressurection of Jesus Christ and how He saved us from our sins.
-And since it has been long knowned what Christ went through, and what He did, People all accross the country celebrate it as solemnly as possible.
+And since it has been long knowned what Christ went through, and what He did, People all across the country celebrate it as solemnly as possible.

 How Filipinos Celebrate Easter